Commonfare-net/secrets/README.md

  - Shamir, Adi (1979), "How to share a secret", Communications of the ACM 22 (11): 612–613
  - Knuth, D. E. (1997), The Art of Computer Programming, II: Seminumerical Algorithms: 505

-Implemented using the Secret Share Java library by Tim Tiemens with a 4096 cyphers prime number.
+Implemented using the Secret Share Java library by Tim Tiemens with a 4096 ciphers prime number.

 Industry standards:
  - [ISO/IEC 19592-1:2016](https://www.iso.org/standard/65422.html) Information technology -- Security techniques -- Secret sharing -- Part 1: General